vanillamilkk/cbtpwn/README.md

-A script to download question / exam from Aplikasi Simulasi Mandiri made by Bimasoft
+A script to download question / exam from Bimasoft's Aplikasi Simulasi Mandiri

 ## Features